 - 1. All portions of North Inlet north of the confluence of Debordieu Creek and Bass Hole Bay at station 05-16. - 2.
-All waters south and west of an imaginary line from the mainlands of Goat Island extending east to Station 05-09 (Town Creek at Southern Reach of Clambank Creek) then southeast to Station 05-02 (Noble Slough), then southwest through Station 05-07 (Jones Creek at Mud Bay) to Station 05-21 (Winyah Bay Main Channel, Buoy 17, Range E) to Cat Island. - 3.
-All portions of Mud Bay and Winyah Bay upstream and west of Stations 05-07 and 05-21.
+All waters south and west of an imaginary line from the mainlands of Goat Island extending east to Station 05-09 (Town Creek at Southern Reach of Clambank Creek) then southeast through Station 05-02 (Noble Slough). - 3.
+All portions of Mud Bay and Winyah Bay upstream and west of Station 05-24.